 I think having surgery for it is ridiculous, embrace what ever eyelids you got and work ’em.
-C:posted over 3 years ago
+C:posted almost 4 years ago

 I’m Korean and have single eyelids.
 I’ve been wanting to get the double eyelid surgery for the past few years now, though its not at the top of my to-do-list.
 I have two reasons for wanting to get it, neither of which is so that I can look more Caucasian.
 One of the reasons is because of my single eyelids my eye lashes tend to grow downwards and a lot of times they start to turn into my eyeball.
 A lot of times I’ll end up plucking 3-7 lashes trying to get rid of the one thats hurting me.
 The main reason is because I know with the crease I look more awake and happy.
 I don’t think that getting the surgery really makes a person’s eye all that larger looking.
 More that its able to get rid of some of the heaviness and give a slightly more rounded look.
 There have been times when I’ve been with friends/family and even though I’m having a good time they think I look tired or sad.
 I’ve done the temporary double eyelid glue and even though they didn’t notice I had a crease, which is fine since I’m doing it for myself not for them, they pointed out that I seemed more awake and happier.

 I think the tape and glue are good for seeing if you for sure want to get the surgery or not.
 They still cost a bit of money over time.
 They can actually cause your eye lid skin to wrinkle/get loose prematurely, which may result in you needing to get surgery latter on anyways depending how you feel about that.
 Not to mention it’s kind of embarrassing when one eye starts to either un-glue or one end of the tape starts to stick out XD